Cost Determination Guidelines

 D. The sponsoring agency accepts the cost as part of the projects direct cost budget; i.e., the sponsor does not specifically disapprove the cost in the award or in other notices it gives to the University.
 (If not approved in the sponsor-approved budget, separate written approval will need to be obtained from the sponsor.)

-In addition to the statement under Purpose above, the following are examples noted in A-21 Exhibit C of "major projects" where direct charging of administrative or clerical staff salaries may be appropriate.
+The following are examples noted in A-21 Exhibit C of "major projects" where direct charging of administrative or clerical staff salaries may be appropriate.

 A. Large, complex programs such as general clinical research centers, primate centers, program projects, environmental research centers, engineering research centers, and other grants and contracts that entail assembling and managing teams of investigators from a number of institutions.